boxed/mutmut/README.rst

 Mutmut
 ======

 Mutmut is a mutation testing library/tool.
-It aims to be usable as a program directly, but also to have an easy to use API.

 Install